Chinese sentence political activist Lodoe Gyatso to eighteen years in prison in unknown location.

 The Chinese government has sentenced a Tibetan activist to eighteen years in prison after he released a video on social media calling for world peace and a free Tibet ahead of a protest outside the Potala Palace.

-Lodoe Gyatso whose video went viral after he uploaded it in late January 2018, was most likely handed the prison sentence between September and October of the same year, although the exact date is unknown, his nephew in India, Ngawang Tharpa told Tibet Watch.
+Lodoe Gyatso's video went viral after he uploaded it in late January 2018.
+He was most likely handed the prison sentence between September and October of the same year, although the exact date is unknown, his nephew in India, Ngawang Tharpa told Tibet Watch.

 Free Tibet reported Gyatso missing in Lhasa days after he uploaded the clip.
 Gyatso’s partner who filmed it was also given a two year prison sentence for her involvement.